iotaledger/introduction-docs/docs/firefly/verify_download.md

 - windows
 - macOS
 - linux
+- how to
 ---
 # Verify your Firefly Desktop Download

 When you download Firefly Desktop, you may want to verify its authenticity to make sure that you downloaded the correct one from the IOTA Foundation GitHub repository.
-In this tutorial, you learn how to verify Firefly Desktop downloads.
+In this how-to guide, you learn how to verify various Firefly Desktop downloads.

-To verify the authenticity of Firefly Desktop, you can check its SHA256 hash and its code signature.
-Instructions for both of these steps differ, depending on your operating system.
+You can verify the authenticity of the Firefly Desktop by checking its SHA256 hash and code signature.
+The instructions for both of these steps differ, depending on your operating system.

 ## Windows Operating System